LeDuyQuan/ReactCourse/README.md

 # ReactCourse
-React is all about components
+React is all about components.
-We can use React to create reusable components
+We can use React to create reusable components.
+React DOM nói về render component to the real DOM.